DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

 * **Marking and Labeling**
   * Mark or label assets based on its classification.
-  * Best practice -apply the highest level of security until the data can be determined as not sensitive
+  * Best practice-apply the highest level of security until the data can be determined as not sensitive
   * See the [US National Archives for there implementations of labels and markings for CUI](https://www.archives.gov/cui/registry/category-marking-list)
-*

 ## 2.3 - Provision information and assets securely